 Then finally I found Tieks.
 Or rather, Tieks found me.
 I am surely in their broad demographic, but most importantly I was in the market for solid-color-leather-ballet flats.
 Boom, sale.

-Disclosure: This post contains affiliate links that help support LadyJupiter.com, but not from Tieks – I wish!
+Disclosure: This site contains affiliate links; I may earn a tiny commission from purchases, but not from Tieks – I wish!

 I kind of hated them.